entpnomad/angularjs-chrome-app-template/README.md

 TO DO:

-- Include JADE folder with .jade templates and html output in TEMPLATES folder.
+- Include .jade templates in JADE folder which output to TEMPLATES folder.
-- Include a FONTS folder, although use of Google Fonts API is preferred.
+- Include Google Fonts API with a SANS font (3 weights).